-As Chairman, Iyall has provided strong leadership and vision for the Nisqually people, driving numerous key projects that have greatly improved the Tribe’s finances, its services to members, and its public image.
+As Chairperson, Iyall has provided strong leadership and vision for the Nisqually people, driving numerous key projects that have greatly improved the Tribe’s finances, its services to members, and its public image.

 Willie brings extensive tribal governance experience to his role as a Councilmember.
 A graduate of Evergreen State College’s Native American Studies program, Willie plans to use his education to work for and with tribal members to plan future growth and development.

 Jean Sanders is Secretary of the Nisqually Indian Tribe and also a member of the Tribal Council.
 In these roles, Sanders oversees vital planning and archiving projects for the Tribe, with a particular focus on education, housing and Nisqually cultural preservation.

 Jean Sanders, Secretary

 Stephanie brings experience from a wide range of tribal issues and departments, including Fisheries, Planning, Health, Geoduck and Financial Services.
 Stephanie began her career with the Tribe in 1978.